serverless-heaven/serverless-aws-alias/README.md

 # Serverless AWS alias plugin

-BETA: This project is currently in beta.
-It has been tested with many, but not all constellations that are possible within a Serverless service.

 **The plugin requires Serverless 1.12 or later!**

 This plugin enables use of AWS aliases on Lambda functions.
 The term alias must not